ECCC-MSC/open-data/docs/msc-data/nwp_gewps/readme_gewps-datamart_en.md

 MSC testing data repository DD-Alpha data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
-In this case, we obtain a list of links giving access to a NetCDF file.
+In this case, we obtain a list of links giving access to a GRIB2 file.

 The experimental data can be accessed at the following URL :